Measles

 In 2024, the U.S. reported 285 measles cases across 33 jurisdictions, with 16 outbreaks affecting 69% of cases.
 The majority of cases were in children under 5 (42%) and unvaccinated or unknown vaccination status (89%).
 Hospitalizations occurred in 40% of cases, with the highest rates among children under 5 (52%) and adults 20+ (39%).

-As of April 11, 2025, the U.S. reported 712 measles cases, with 97% of cases among unvaccinated or unknown vaccination status individuals.
-The age distribution was in children under 5 (32%, between 5-19 years (38%), and 20+ years (28%).
-Hospitalizations occurred in 11% of cases, with 20 % of children under 5 hospitalized.
-There were 3 deaths associated with measles.
-2 confirmed cases were both from Texas in school-aged children and were not vaccinated and had no known underlying conditions, and 1 case is under investigation in New Mexico in an unvaccinated individual who did not seek medical care before passing.
+Hospitalizations occurred in 12% of cases, with 21% of children under 5 years hospitalized, between 5-19 years (6%), 20+ years (11%), and age unknown (0%).
+There were 3 deaths associated with measles: two confirmed cases were both from Texas in school-aged children and who were not vaccinated and had no known underlying conditions, and one case in New Mexico with an unvaccinated individual who did not seek medical care before passing.
 For more information, visit Texas Health and Human Services and New Mexico Health’s webpage for their respective cases.
 You can also visit CDC’s Newsrooms for current events on measles in the United States.

 Measles in Hawaii 2025